DESIGN PRINCIPLES AND PHILOSOPHY

 BEAUTIFUL HOMES, EXTENSIONS AND RENOVATIONS

-Andrew is a leading expert in his field, who is passionate about the built environment, architectural design and the construction industry, being a committed collaborator to the built environment of Melbourne.
+Andrew is a leading expert in his field, passionate about residential design and drafting for the construction industry, and a committed collaborator to the built environment within Melbourne’s Eastern Suburbs.

-“Architecture and building design is not just about producing a symmetrical, well-facilitated building or developing something exciting and original.
-It is the building designer’s understanding of the family’s fundamental physical and psychological needs in social or private spaces which will determine their homes success and significance”
+“Building design is not just about producing a symmetrical, well-facilitated building or developing something exciting and original.
+It is the building designer’s understanding of the family’s fundamental physical and psychological needs in social or private spaces which will determine their home’s success and significance.”

 TIMELESS AND CONSIDERED RESIDENTIAL ARCHITECTURE

-Anabode Design provides clients with exclusive home architecture which is custom designed and never repeated.
-Anabode Design will work with you right from the outset, ensuring your vision, and your design are always aligned.
+Anabode Design & Drafting provides clients with exclusive home designs which are custom created and never repeated.
+We work with you from the outset to ensure your vision and your design are always aligned.

-Andrew Slattery is design driven.
-He promotes considered, appropriate and exceptional architecture that drives great spatial design and adaptable living which ultimately is at the core of every great home.
-Anabode Design is passionate about each client finding their home building journey enjoyable, and inspiring.
+Andrew Slattery is design-driven.
+He promotes considered, appropriate, and exceptional residential design that drives great spatial design and adaptable living, which is at the core of every great home.
+Anabode Design & Drafting is passionate about each client finding their home building journey enjoyable and inspiring.

 MASTERING SPATIAL DESIGN IS THE MEETING OF FORM AND FUNCTION.

-Alongside aesthetic, quality and comfort, good architectural spatial design maximises space in a way that is practical and conducive to everyday living.
+Alongside aesthetic, quality, and comfort, good residential spatial design maximises space in a way that is practical and conducive to everyday living.

-At Anabode Design, we have had the privilege of working on many ‘Dream Home’ projects, renovations and extensions for many clients over the years.
+At Anabode Design & Drafting, we have had the privilege of working on many ‘Dream Home’ projects, renovations, and extensions for clients over the years.
 It is our responsibility to turn our clients’ vision into reality.
-We do this by understanding their spatial requirements and organising them in a way that takes advantage of their site and its context, along with their specific personal living requirements.
+We do this by understanding their spatial requirements and organising them in a way that takes advantage of their site and context, along with their specific personal living needs.

 SPATIAL DESIGN AND PLANNING IS KEY

-Before you undertake any work or make any big changes to your home, it’s important to consider planning and research about what you and your family really do want.
-Developing a brief for any work to be undertaken is a critical step in making the right choice.
-This means considering factors, such as:
+Before making any changes to your home, it’s important to consider planning and research about what you and your family truly want.
+Developing a brief for any work is critical to making the right choice.
+Factors to consider include:

-• Your desired use for relative space for now and into the future
+• Your desired use of relative space for now and into the future

 • Your budget